Adversarial training approach for local data debiasing: Experimental evaluation

-In this scenario, we observe that \gansan{} preserves the accuracy of the dataset.
+\paragraph{Scenario 1 : complete data debiasing.} In this scenario, we observe that \gansan{} preserves the accuracy of the dataset.
 More precisely, it increases the accuracy of the decision prediction on the sanitized dataset for all classifiers (\emph{cf.} Figure \ref{res:all_scn}, Scenario S1), compared to the original one which is $0.86$, $0.84$ and $0.78$ respectively for GB, MLP and SVM.
 This increase can be explained by the fact that \gansan{} modifies the profiles to make them more coherent with the associated decision, by removing correlations between the sensitive attribute and the decision one.
 As a consequence, this sets the same decision to similar profiles in both the protected and the default groups.
-As a matter of fact, nearly the same distributions of decision attribute are observed before and after the sanitization but some record's decisions are shifted ($7.56\% \pm 1.23\%$ of decision shifted in the sanitized whole set, $11.44\% \pm 2.74\%$ of decision shifted in the sanitized sensitive group for $\alpha = 0.9875$).
+In fact, nearly the same distributions of decision attribute are observed before and after the sanitization but some record's decisions are shifted ($7.56\% \pm 1.23\%$ of decision shifted in the sanitized whole set, $11.44\% \pm 2.74\%$ of decision shifted in the sanitized sensitive group for $\alpha = 0.9875$).
 Such decision shift could be explained by the similarity between those profiles to others with the opposite decisions in the original dataset.

 We also believe that the increase of accuracy is correlated with the drop of diversity.
 More precisely, if profiles become similar to each other, the decision boundary might be easier to find.
-We present in Table \ref{tab:decShift} the shift of decision proportion across the different folds for $\alpha=0.9875$.
-We observe that in some cases, the sanitizer transforms the binary decision column almost into a single-valued one.
-We leave the study of how \gansan{} affects the decision boundary as future work.